Skip to main content

 Are the vaccines safe for children?

 Medical and public health experts, including the CDC and the American Academy of Pediatrics, recommend that children and adolescents age 6 months and older get a Pfizer or Moderna COVID-19 vaccine to help protect them from contracting and spreading the virus.
+Staying up to date on vaccines are the best way to protect children from becoming severely ill or having long-lasting health impacts due to COVID-19.
+COVID-19 has become one of the top 10 causes of pediatric death, and tens of thousands of children and teens have been hospitalized with COVID-19.
+While children and adolescents are typically at lower risk than adults of becoming severely ill or hospitalized from COVID-19, it is still possible.

-• Children 6 months through 4 years of age receiving a COVID-19 vaccine for the first time should receive either 2 doses of updated (2023–2024 formula) Moderna or 3 doses of updated (2023–2024 formula) Pfizer-BioNTech COVID-19 vaccine
+• Children 6 months through 4 years - 2 doses of 2024–2025 Moderna or 3 doses of 2024–2025 Pfizer-BioNTech

-Parents/caregivers should consult their child’s healthcare provider for dosing recommendations.
+Immunocompromised Children: Parents/caregivers should consult their child’s healthcare provider for dosing recommendations.

 Which vaccine is better?